Mike Williams' lobbying work for Lime alarming: academic

 A Herald profile during Williams' time as Labour president called him the most power but lowest-profile person to fill the role as he fundraised, organised and kept things in line behind-the-scenes for a governing party that included enduring political figures like Helen Clark, Michael Cullen and now Auckland Mayor Phil Goff.

-AT chairman Lester Levy was forced to admit last Wednesday that he did know which of his staff Williams had met, and when.
+AT chairman Lester Levy was forced to admit last Wednesday that he did not know which of his staff Williams had met, and when.

 Levy said he was "uncomfortable" with Williams role and seeking more information on a meeting with AT chief executive